-3.9 Bodywork between the rear wheels:
+3.9 Bodywork between the rear wheels :

-- 3.9.1 No bodywork situated between 50mm and 330mm forward of the rear wheel centre line, and which is more than 75mm from the car centre line, may be more than 600mm above the reference plane. - 3.9.2 No bodywork situated between 50mm forward of the rear wheel centre line and 150mm behind the rear wheel centre line, and which is between 75mm and 355mm from the car centre line, may be located between 400mm and 730mm above the reference plane.
+- 3.9.1 No bodywork situated between the rear wheel centre line and a point lying 330mm forward of it, and which is more than 100mm from the car centre line, may be more than 600mm above the reference plane. - 3.9.2 No bodywork situated between the rear wheel centre line and a point lying 150mm behind it, and which is between 75mm and 480mm from the car centre line, may be located between 375mm and 600mm above the reference plane.

-3.10 Height behind the rear wheel centre line:
+3.10 Height behind the rear wheel centre line :

-- 3.10.1 Any bodywork more than 150mm behind the rear wheel centre line which is between 200mm and 730mm above the reference plane, and between 75mm and 355mm from the car centre line, must lie in an area when viewed from the side of the car that is situated between 150mm and 350mm behind the rear wheel centre line and between 300mm and 400mm above the reference plane.
-When viewed from the side of the car no longitudinal cross section may have more than one section in this area. - 3.10.2 Any bodywork behind a point lying 50mm forward of the rear wheel centre line which is more than 730mm above the reference plane, and between 75mm and 355mm from the car centre line, must lie in an area when viewed from the side of the car that is situated between the rear wheel centre line and a point 350mm behind it.
-When viewed from the side of the car, no longitudinal cross section may have more than two closed sections in this area. - Furthermore, the distance between adjacent sections at any longitudinal plane must not exceed 15mm at their closest position. - 3.10.3 In order to ensure that the relationship between these two sections cannot change whilst the car is in motion they must be bridged by means of rigid impervious supports (including any adjustment mechanism) arranged such that no part of the trailing edge of the forward section may be more than 200mm laterally from a support.
-These rigid supports must: - fully enclose the two complete sections such that their inner profile matches that of the two sections.
-Their outer profile must be offset from the inner profile by between 8mm and 30mm and may not incorporate any radius smaller than 10mm ('gurney' type trim tabs may however be fitted between the supports); - not be recessed into the wing profiles; - be arranged so that any curvature occurs only in a horizontal plane;
+- 3.10.1 No part of the car behind the rear wheel centre line may be more than 800mm above the reference plane. - 3.10.2 No bodywork behind the rear wheel centre line, and more than 150mm each side of the car centre line, may be less than 300mm above the reference plane. - 3.10.3 Any bodywork more than 150mm behind the rear wheel centre line which is between 300mm and 600mm above the reference plane, and between 75mm and 480mm from the car centre line, must lie in an area when viewed from the side of the car that is situated between 300mm and 375mm above the reference plane.
+When viewed from the side of the car no longitudinal cross section may have more than one closed section in this area. - 3.10.4 Any bodywork behind the rear wheel centre line which is more than 600mm above the reference plane, and between 75mm and 480mm from the car centre line, must lie in an area when viewed from the side of the car that is situated between the rear wheel centre line and a point 350mm behind it.
+When viewed from the side of the car, no longitudinal cross section may have more than two closed sections in this area.

+Furthermore, the distance between adjacent sections at any longitudinal plane must not exceed 15mm at their closest position.

-- be between 2mm and 3mm thick; - be rigidly fixed to the two sections.
-Some form of adjustment mechanism between the sections may be incorporated for the sole purpose of allowing adjustment of the sections relative to one another whilst the car is in the pits; - be constructed from a material with modulus greater than 50GPa.
+- 3.10.5 In order to ensure that the relationship between the two upper aerofoil elements cannot change whilst the car is in motion they must be bridged by means of rigid impervious supports (including any adjustment mechanism) arranged such that no part of the trailing edge of the forward section may be more than 250mm laterally from a support.
+These rigid supports must : - fully enclose the two complete sections such that their inner profile matches that of the two sections.
+Their outer profile must be offset from the inner profile by between 8 and 30mm and may not incorporate any radius smaller than 10mm ('gurney' type trim tabs may however be fitted between the supports); - not be recessed into the wing profiles ; - be arranged so that any curvature occurs only in a horizontal plane ; - be between 2 and 3mm thick ; - be rigidly fixed to the two sections.
+Some form of adjustment mechanism between the sections may be incorporated for the sole purpose of allowing adjustment of the sections relative to one another whilst the car is in the pits ; - be constructed from a material with modulus greater than 50GPa.

-These supports will be ignored when assessing whether the car is in compliance with Articles 3.6, 3.9.2, 3.10.1, 3.10.2 and 3.10.4.
+These supports will be ignored when assessing whether the car is in compliance with Articles 3.9.1, 3.9.2, 3.10.1, 3.10.4 and 3.10.6.